 1 loaf of sourdough bread plus a bit more olive oil for roasting

-1 teaspoon of maple syrup or sugar (optional)
+1 teaspoon of maple syrup or sugar (optional but recommended)

 First make the bread crumbs by preheating the oven to 200c or 400f.
 Cut loaf in half and pull the insides out and pull apart to make smaller pieces.
 Lay these out on a baking tray and drizzle with a little olive oil and a little sprinkle of salt and roast till golden and crispy, about 5 minutes, but keep an eye on them.
 Set aside.

-Next make the sauce by putting the garlic and salt in a small mortar and pestle and squish till you have a paste.
+Next make the sauce by putting the garlic and salt in a small mortar and pestle and squish till you have smooth paste.
 You can also do this on a chopping board with the flat side of a knife.
 Next add the anchovy fillets and pulverise until you have the beginnings of a sauce.
 Transfer to a small bowl if you are doing this on a chopping board.
 Now stir in the vinegar and maple syrup or sugar then slowly whisk in the olive oil one drop at a time.
 It should then become an emulsion.
+I have also made it in my magic bullet, first I whizzed up the garlic and anchovies with a smidge of salt, then I added the vinegar and whizzed it up again, then I added the maple syrup and all of the oil, whizzed it up and it went really mayonnaisey.

 Slice the chicory into long slices, I do this with a mandolin on the biggest setting, but a big kitchen knife will do the job too.